scalabel/scalabel/doc/src/label.rst

                             path to the video/images to be processed --output OUT_DIR, -o OUT_DIR
                             output folder to save the frames
-    --height HEIGHT
-                            height of images
-    --width WIDTH
-                            width of images
     --mode MODE, -m MODE
                             one of [det, ins_seg, box_track, seg_track]
-    --remove-ignore, -ri
-                            remove the ignored annotations from the label file --ignore-as-class, -ic
-                            put the ignored annotations to the `ignored` category --mask-mod, -mm,
+    --mask-mod, -mm,
                             conversion mode: rle or polygon
     --nproc